William Darlington

-William Darlington (April 28, 1782 – April 23, 1863) was an American physician, botanist, and politician who served as a Democratic-Republican member of the U.S. House of Representatives for Pennsylvania's 2nd congressional district from 1819 to 1823.
+William Darlington (April 28, 1782 – April 23, 1863) was an American medical doctor, botanist, and politician who served as a Democratic-Republican member of the U.S. House of Representatives for Pennsylvania's 2nd congressional district from 1819 to 1823.

 Early life and education

 William Darlington (cousin of Edward Darlington and Isaac Darlington, second cousin of Smedley Darlington) was born in Birmingham, Chester County, Pennsylvania.
 He attended the Friends School at Birmingham and spent his youth on a farm.
 He became a botanist at an early age, studied medicine, and graduated from the medical department of the University of Pennsylvania in Philadelphia in 1804.
 He went to the East Indies as ship's surgeon in 1806.
-He returned to West Chester, near Birmingham, in 1807 and was a practicing physician there for a number of years.
+He returned to West Chester, near Birmingham, in 1807 and was a practicing medical doctor there for a number of years.
 He raised a company of volunteers at the beginning of the War of 1812 and served as major of a volunteer regiment.